 I was a little more experienced and prepared than I was the first time

 around.
-I went with a 4:1 mix of Tamiya White (X2) and Light Sea Grey which closely matched the color in the photos from my last DC trip.
+I went with a 4:1 mix of Tamiya Flat White (XF2) and Light Sea

+Gray which closely matched the color in the photos from my last DC trip.

-Being a simple mix, it was easy to consistently mix enough for a single painting session
+Being a simple mix, it was easy to consistently prepare enough for a single

-It was then time to decide if I wanted to give the model deflector
+It was then time to decide if I wanted to give the model those deflector

 grid lines.
-Those grid lines look very interesting on the big model
+The heavy grid lines look very interesting on the big model

 but is that the Enterprise I remember seeing on TV?
-They're just not visible
+They're just

 Once the final base coat was fully dry, grid lines were drawn using a #2H

-used for the circles and Post-it tape made a steady straight-edge for the
+engine nacelles.
+A compass was used for circles and Post-it tape was a

-The model was then weathered with shades of blue, gray and reddish brown
+The model was then lightly weathered with shades of blue, gray and reddish